varilink/tools_wordpress-make-backup/README.md

 ```

 You must provide the value for `$SUBDOMAIN` on the command line; for example, *www*, *staging*, *test*, etc. Remember that first there must be restored files present on the *hub* host that have been created using the Varilink [Tools - WordPress Restore](git@github.com:varilink/tools_wordpress-restore.git) tool.

+When the tool is run it will check if the `backup/` directory already contains `database.sql.gz` and `html.tar.gz` files.
+If it does then those will be moved to a subdirectory of the `backup/` directory, which this tool will create giving it a name that is based on a hash of the current timestamp.